Arizona Leisure - Vacation Guide

 By Tony Subia

 The width of the Grand Canyon ranges from about 10 to 18 miles across but to get from the South Rim to the North Rim would require a drive of about 215 miles.
-You could hike from one side to the other, but that trek would likely take 3 days of some rough hiking.
+You could hike from one side to the other, but that trek would likely take about three days of strenuous hiking.

 Carved by the Colorado River, the official beginning of the Grand Canyon is Lees Ferry close to Glen Canyon Dam which creates Lake Powell.
 It ends at Grand Wash Cliffs as the river enters Lake Mead.
 A rafting trip through its entire length would take two weeks or longer.